Synthetic language: Relational synthesis

 In relational synthesis, root words are joined to bound morphemes to show grammatical function.
 In other words, it involves the combination of more abstract units of meaning than derivational synthesis.
-In the following examples note that many of the morphemes are related to voice (e.g. passive voice), whether a word is in the subject or object of the sentence, possession, plurality, or other abstract distinctions in a language:
+In the following examples many of the morphemes are related to voice (e.g. passive voice), whether a word is in the subject or object of the sentence, possession, plurality, or other abstract distinctions in a language: